pergolafabio/Hikvision-Addons/hikvision-sdk/DOCS.md

   log_level: DEBUG
 ```

-*N.B.*: When the add-on connects to a doorbell for the first time, it might happen that your doorstation gets stuck, because it is downloading the complete backlog of events.
+*N.B.*: When the add-on connects to a doorbell for the first time, it might happen that your door station gets stuck, because it is downloading the complete backlog of events.
 A reboot might be required.